denten-papers/archive-bloomsbury/main.md

 scientific publication separates meaningful knowledge from rumor or mere speculation.

-The archive is composed of *records*.
-From the infinitude of possible descriptions about reality, the record preserves that which is important.
-Think of an obvious example, like a police report.
-A police report captures the details relevant to an incident.
-Police officers who would write a novel at the scene of an accident would be dismissed of their duties.
-The archiving practice of law enforcement requires records of a particular kind.
-The archive of a novelist will contain documents drastically different than those of a police report or a medical record.
-The archive creates answers for questions like "What constitutes an event?"
-The police report consists of accidents and violations.
-The medical record consists of symptoms and diagnoses.
-The literary record contains documents relevant to the author's output.
-In selecting the important events, or what constitutes an event, the archive constructs a sense of time.
-Archival time is made up of records.

-In this disparity between everything that can be recorded and the much smaller subset of details that are actually recorded lies the normative power of an archive.
-The archive projects value, because it contains documents that privilege certain facts over others, reflecting modes of seeing the world that comply with an archive's collection policy.
-Consider the QZAP collection policy, for example.
-It includes first, a definition of what a "zine" is: "a self-published, small circulation, non-commercial booklet or magazine, usually produced by one person or a few individuals."
-Then it narrows that definition to the notion of a "queer zine," a self-published document related to "people's expression of gender and sexuality" in a long list of self-identified categories that include:

-> queer, kweer, gay, lesbian, bi, bisexual, fag, faggot, dyke, trans, tranny, queen, king, princess, Nancy boy, Brucey Boy, nelly, femme, butch, bulldagger, bulldyke, polyamorous, pansexual, omnisexual, asexual, homo, Saphist, faerie, and of course Friend of Dorothy.

-The list of the kind of materials that the archive is interested in preserving further includes a number of themes related to:

-> sex, same-gender sex, same-gender love, same-gender attraction/desire,
-> gender, transgender issues, bisexuality, sexual health, HIV/AIDS, STI's
-> (STDs), safer sex, music, popular culture, feminism, activism, politics,
-> racism, classism, fat phobia, ageism, traveling, anti-assimilationism, art,
-> DIY (do-it-yourself), comics/comix, erotica/porn, journaling/diary zines,
-> manifestos, [and] poetry.

-The National Archives of the United Kingdom

 Can there be an archive without records or documents?
 Do the contents of my pocket---my keys, some change, a crumpled receipt, a piece of lint---constitute an archive of a kind?
 What isn't an archive?
 I would argue